 Convenient CBD locations

-Our teaching centres are located centrally in Sydney CBD (and North Ryde Campus), Melbourne CBD, Singapore CBD and Beijing.
+Our teaching centres are located centrally in Sydney CBD, Melbourne CBD and Beijing.
 Each location is serviced by public transport and easily accessible.

 Strong links with industry